-The ATO have a range of powers including issuing a Garnishee Notice to your bank without your knowledge and to customers with a direction that they pay the ATO the amounts they owe you.
+The ATO has power to issue Garnishee Notices to your bank or to people that owe you money with a direction that they pay the ATO the amounts owed to you.

 Cripple Your Business